Tilak1/30-Day-Cpp-Opportunity/Day_2_Oops_Inheritance/Readme.md

 * Only public and protected members are inherited.
 * Private members are never directly accessible, but you can expose them using base class getters/setters.
 * Inheritance type controls how inherited members are seen in the derived class **and from outside.**
+* Also the constructor/destructors flow in an inheritance model, as to how it would pass from a derived parameterised / default to respective Base constructor is a standard pattern i.e In Constructors - Base -> Derived and in Destructors = Derived -> Base.
 ---